A new Gaia census of OB associations within 1 kpc: Comparison with other catalogues

 The SPYGLASS survey \citep{Kerr2021} aimed at identifying young ($<$ 50 Myr) stellar groups in the local Milky Way.
 In \citetalias{Quintana2025}, we contrasted the overdensities of the clustered population (36,182 stars shared between 116 groups) of its most recent version, SPYGLASS IV \citep{Kerr2023}, with our population of O- and B-type stars.

 Here again we proceed as in Section \ref{starclusters} and compare directly our clustered populations.
-As displayed in Table \ref{CompCatalogues}, we find $\sim$250 stars in common.
-The overlap is smaller than for the star clusters because \citet{Kerr2023} include young stars of all masses, and do include older, late B-type stars whose lifetime can reach hundreds of Myr (e.g. \citealt{Ekstrom}).
+As displayed in Table \ref{CompCatalogues}, we find 313 stars in common.
+The overlap is smaller than for the star clusters because \citet{Kerr2023} include young stars of all masses, and do include older, late B-type stars whose lifetime can reach hundreds of Myr (e.g. \citealt{Ekstrom}), as evidenced by the median SED-fitted $\log(T_{\rm eff})$ of 4.05 for our 2238 non-matching OB association members (compared with a median value of median SED-fitted $\log(T_{\rm eff})$ of 4.15 for the 313 crossmatching ones).

-Among the most common correspondences, we find 91 of our OB association members in their Ori-Per group (split between Ori OB1a, Ori OB1b and Per OB2), 36 in their Vela group (split between Vela OB2a, Vela OB2b and CMa OB3a), 27 in their Sco-Cen group (corresponding to our Sco-Cen associations), 22 in their Cep-Her group (corresponding to our Cep-Her associations), 18 in their Tr.
+Among the most common correspondences, we find 91 of our OB association members in their Ori-Per group (split between Ori OB1a, Ori OB1b and Per OB2), 40 in their CaMaS group (corresponding to our Collinder 121), 36 in their Sco-Cen group (corresponding to our Sco-Cen associations), 22 in their Cep-Her group (corresponding to our Her OB1), 22 in their Cep OB2/3 group (corresponding to our Cep OB2a, Cep OB2b and Cep OB3, 18 in their Tr.
 10 group (split between Tr.
 10a and Tr.
-10c), 12 in their NAS group (corresponding to our Ara OB1) and 10 in their Alessi 20 group.
+10c), 15 in their Vela group (corresponding to our Vela OB2), 14 in their Cone group (corresponding to our Mon OB1), 12 in their NAS group (corresponding to our Ara OB1) and 10 in their Alessi 20 group (corresponding to our Cas OB15).
 From this comparison, it is clear that many of our OB associations form larger complexes, with both individual OB associations and young stellar groups from SPYGLASS serving as complementary tracers of the star formation history in the local Milky Way.